Selenium is an umbrella project for a range of tools and libraries

 you use to manipulate WebDriver.

-Library: A code module which contains the APIs and the code necessary
+Library: A code module that contains the APIs and the code necessary

 to implement them.
 Libraries are specific to each language binding, eg .jar